pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 The NEC can vote to appoint or remove these optional roles as needed.

-## (6) FINANCIAL OBLIGATIONS
-The NEC shall designate a voting NEC member who is responsible to the party for the management of the party’s finances.

 ## (7) DISSOLUTION OF THE PARTY
 The party may be dissolved by a simple majority of members making clear their wish to dissolve the party.
 Any assets belonging to the party at the time of dissolution will be donated to a registered charity of the NEC’s choosing.